mikemeyer186/minecraft-server/README.md

 # Stop the server, but keep the data saved
 docker compose down

-# Or stop the server and remove all data
+# or stop the server and remove all data
 docker compose down -v
 ```